8 Best Crankbait Lures + Buying Guide

 • Depth: 2-4 feet

-Unlike most of the other lures we have shown here, this crankbait is made from durable wood.
+Unlike most other lures we have shown here, this crankbait is made from durable wood.
 Its baitfish profile and color pattern make it almost indistinguishable underwater.
-The hardware and hooks are heavy-duty to make sure it doesn’t slip under a hungry fish bite.
+The hardware and hooks are heavy-duty to ensure it doesn’t slip under a hungry fish bite.

 What I Like About It